-Update: No further payment of refunds under the cash converters nsw class actions will be made
+Update: No further payment of refunds under the Cash Converters New South Wales class actions will be made

 10 October 2016

 On 3 October 2016 and 10 October 2016, Maurice Blackburn made final refund payments to group members from the Cash Converters NSW class actions.
 These payments were made to all group members who received refunds in previous payments, as well as those group members who were not successfully paid in either the December 2015, February 2016 or June 2016 payments, and who have been in contact with Maurice Blackburn since then to update their bank details.
 For group members who had already received a refund, the payments made on 3 October 2016 and 10 October 2016 were prorated amounts of the remaining settlement funds, and will be substantially less than the initial refund.
 For group members who had not been successfully refunded prior to October 2016, this payment is comprised of both the initial refund amount, plus additional prorated amounts.

 The payments on 3 and 10 October 2016 are the very last payments that will be made by Maurice Blackburn under the Cash Converters NSW class actions.
 The entirety of the settlement funds have now been paid out to all group members for whom Maurice Blackburn held correct bank details.
 There will be no further opportunities to claim any entitlement to a refund under the class actions.